North-Li/MVMFI/README.md

 ## Results

 We release all the depth estimation, 3D reconstruction and novel view synthesis comparison results between MVMF-VIDEO and conventional multi-view video.
 For each scene, we reconstruct 81 dynamic depth map videos, 1 dynamic 3D point cloud video and synthesize 120 dynamic novel view videos.
 Please refer to the [Results](https://github.com/North-Li/MVMF-VIDEO/tree/main/Results) folder.

+## Declare

+This dataset and results cannot be used for commercial purposes.
+For non-commercial research or educational purposes, please inform us for our permission via yangyou AT hust DOT edu DOT cn.